swoboda1337/sx127x-esphome/README.md

           - lambda: |-
              id(sx127x_id)->set_mode_standby();

-Example of rx and tx on the same radio.
+Example of rx and tx on the same radio and the same gpio.
 Note remote transmitter setup needs to be called again before transmitting after a gpio mode change.
 Hopefully this work around can be removed in the future when the ESPHome platform library gets updated:

     sx127x:
       id: sx127x_id